Ah, Lost. You beautiful hot mess. I’ve missed you.

-Ah yes, everyone’s favorite homeschooled island overseer/protector/Norman Bates.
-After begging Lost for answers to the island’s mysteries, you almost wish they hadn’t given you Jacob’s backstory.
-Because what you got was a dull Cain/Abel yarn, rounding out as one of Lost’s all-time worst episodes (Jack’s Tattoos and Aaron forced baptism are in the mix too).
+Ah yes, everyone’s favorite resident island overseer/protector/Norman Bates.
+After begging Lost for answers, you almost wish they hadn’t given you Jacob’s backstory, because what you got was a dull Cain/Abel yarn, rounding out as one of Lost’s all-time worst episodes (Jack’s Tattoos and Aaron forced baptism are in the mix too).

 Worst Moment: Realizing Jacob is pure nonsense